jiportilla/edge-metrics/README.md

     }
   }
 ```
 Notice the `severity` and `message` content in the resulting JSON.
-This information will exported to Prometheus.
+This information will exported to Prometheus using a JSON exporter implementation.

 ##Overall workflow:

 1. Install JSON Exporter Edge Service
 2. Install & Configure a k8s compatible cluster
-3. Deploy a Prometheus operator and configure Custom Resource Definition
+3. Deploy a Prometheus operator and configure Custom Resource Definitions
 4. Install a Grafana dashboard for Edge monitoring